-Kolb's Experiential Learning Theory: analysis and synthesis
+Kolb's Experiential Learning Theory: Analysis and Synthesis

 Many theorists and practitioners made a significant contribution and acceptance of experiential learning.
 This section seeks to discuss the specific role experiential learning plays in teacher's education through the lens of Kolb's ELT (1984).
-In meeting that purpose, this section outlines the theoretical tenants of Kolb's ELT and examines publication within Kolb's comprehensive ELT bibliography (Kolb & Kolb, 2005a) in order to glean an in-depth theoretical framework of ELT that is relevant to teacher education.
+In meeting that purpose, this section outlines the theoretical tenants of Kolb's ELT and examines publications within Kolb's comprehensive ELT bibliography (Kolb & Kolb, 2005a).
+This is with the aim of gleaning an in-depth theoretical framework of ELT that is relevant to teacher education.
 As such, an analysis of Kolb's ELT and a synthesis of those tenants in the context of teacher education follows.

-In his ground-breaking book on ELT (Experiential Learning as the Source of Learning and Development 1984), Kolb perceives learning as the process whereby knowledge is created through the transformation of experience.
-He defines experiential learning as a "holistic integrative perspective on learning that combines experience, cognition and behavior" (p.
+In his ground-breaking book on ELT (Experiential Learning as the Source of Learning and Development 1984), Kolb perceives learning as the process by which knowledge is created through the transformation of experience.
+He defines experiential learning as a "holistic integrative perspective on learning that combines experience, cognition and behavior." (p.
 21)

-As a way to link theory to actual practice, Kolb's ELT model, also known as Experiential Learning Cycle (ELC), identifies four stages of grasping experience.
+As a way of linking theory to actual practice, Kolb's ELT model, also known as Experiential Learning Cycle (ELC), identifies four stages of grasping experience.
 These stages are: